adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

     Given a range of train start and end timings(when trains arrives and when trains departs from satation) find the minimum platform needed to accommodate all trains in station rotate a array of length L by k ,in o(n)
-    show the code for executor service with fixed thread pool and callable thread Desing a booking system (basically propose a design with all possible tables in the database) Random Song problem.
+    show the code for executor service with fixed thread pool and callable thread Random Song problem.
 Check Geeksforgeeks
     Quick Sort Algorithm and its time complexity in best case & worst case